"use client"; // added because styled jsx cannot be rendered on the server

 Prisma is a next-generation ORM that can be used to access a database in Node.js and TypeScript applications.
-In this guide, you'll learn how to implement a fullstack sample blogging application using the following technologies:
+In this guide, you'll learn how to implement a sample fullstack blogging application using the following technologies:

 To successfully finish this guide, you'll need: